coleifer/peewee/docs/peewee/api.rst

       # Tweet.user will be resolved into a ForeignKeyField:
       DeferredForeignKey.resolve(User)

-.. class:: ManyToManyField(model, backref=None, through_model=None, on_delete=None, on_update=None)
+.. class:: ManyToManyField(model, backref=None, through_model=None, on_delete=None, on_update=None, prevent_unsaved=True)

    :param Model model: Model to create relationship with.
    :param str backref: Accessor name for back-reference
    :param Model through_model: :class:`Model` to use for the intermediary
       table.
 If not provided, a simple through table will be automatically created.
    :param str on_delete: ON DELETE action, e.g. ``'CASCADE'``.
 Will be used
       for foreign-keys in through model.
    :param str on_update: ON UPDATE action.
 Will be used for foreign-keys in
       through model.
+   :param bool prevent_unsaved: Raise ``ValueError`` if accessing relation from
+      an unsaved model instance (default True).

    The :class:`ManyToManyField` provides a simple interface for working with many-to-many relationships, inspired by Django.
 A many-to-many